apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 In [3.3 Use Docker container](#33-use-docker-container), we have introduced how to use docker to deploy `hugegraph-server`. `server` can also preload an example graph by setting the parameter.

-##### 5.2.1 Use Cassandra as the storage
+##### 5.2.1 Uses Cassandra as storage

 <details>
 <summary> Click to expand/collapse Cassandra configuration and startup methods</summary>

 When using Docker, we can use Cassandra as the backend storage.
 We highly recommend using docker-compose directly to manage both the server and Cassandra.

-The sample `docker-compose.yml` can be obtained on [github](https://github.com/apache/incubator-hugegraph/blob/master/hugegraph-server/hugegraph-dist/docker/example/docker-compose-cassandra.yml), and you can start it with `docker-compose up -d`.
+The sample `docker-compose.yml` can be obtained on [GitHub](https://github.com/apache/incubator-hugegraph/blob/master/hugegraph-server/hugegraph-dist/docker/example/docker-compose-cassandra.yml), and you can start it with `docker-compose up -d`.
 (If using Cassandra 4.0 as the backend storage, it takes approximately two minutes to initialize.
 Please be patient.)

 ```yaml
 version: "3"